 Research shows that egg donation has no effect on a woman’s ability to have children.
 Women are born with all the eggs (oocytes) they are ever going to have in their lives.
 Although the female body develops many eggs during each ovulation cycle, only one of them becomes mature and is eventually released.

 The immature ones would die off and be reabsorbed into the body.
-During an egg donation cycle, the donor takes medication to encourage her ovaries to produce and mature many eggs, which are then collected.
+During an egg donation cycle, the donor takes medication to help her ovaries to produce and mature many eggs, which are then collected.
 So, basically, the eggs that are removed during a retrieval procedure are those that would never have been released for reproduction.

 As an egg donor, you have the option to reveal your identity to the recipient (known donation) or keep your identifying information private (anonymous donation).
 If you decide to become an anonymous donor, you and the intended parents are never going to meet or communicate directly with each other.